lamabeta/Introduction-to-algorithms/README.md

 ### Problem

-The effect of the amount of storing it on the program’s performance
+Provided to you a code snippet, optimize its algorithm by reducing unnecessary iterations or implementing a more efficient approach.

 ### Implementation
-Enhance the algorithm of the given code to improve its efficiency and optimize its performance ([add your code here](https://github.com/lamabeta/Introduction-to-algorithms/blob/main/PrintEvenNumbers.java))
+The current code is responsible of printing all even numbers from 1 to 100.
+You are requested to enhance the algorithm of the given code to improve its efficiency and optimize its performance ([add your code here](https://github.com/lamabeta/Introduction-to-algorithms/blob/main/PrintEvenNumbers.java))
  ```java
 public class PrintEvenNumbers {
     public static void main(String[] args) {